This page documents the NT-local stub pattern and the active stub surfaces built on it.

 tables, and releases.
 No blocking syscall, no RPC, no inter-stub

 server path is used unchanged.
-This is the bisection mechanism
+That is the safety valve when a case

 or IO_STATUS_BLOCK content.The shape is mechanical enough that a new stub for a new NT surface –